raspiblitz/raspiblitz-docs/docs/community/workshops.md

 Setup power outlets for everybody.
 Its always good to be way early at the workshop location for setup, especially if you run the "pre-sync" of the ready-2-go scenario.

 Most important is the network setup.
 Every RaspiBlitz needs a LAN port in the switch and that switch needs to be on the same local network as the WLAN so that participants laptop can SSH into the RaspiBlitz.
 If that is not the case or you cannot confirm that before the event its best to bring an additional WLAN router.
-Then you give the WLAN router internet uplink thru the available LAN cable and you put the network switch for the Raspiblitzes behind that router and open an additional WLAN on that WLAN router for everybody to connect to.
+Then you give the WLAN router internet uplink thru the available LAN cable and you put the network switch for the RaspiBlitzes behind that router and open an additional WLAN on that WLAN router for everybody to connect to.
 It's OK to be behind a NAT; it's just important for everybody to be behind the same NAT.